Most Reliable Aston Martin Models: Real MOT Data Analysis

 Proven Durability Champion

-Aston Martin has built its reputation on reliability, but does the data back it up?
-We analysed 19,956 real MOT tests from the DVSA database to find out exactly which Aston Martin models live up to the hype and which ones fall short.
+How reliable are Aston Martins really?
+We analysed 21,751 real MOT tests from the DVSA database to find out which Aston Martin models pass most often and which years are worth buying.

 This isn't survey data or owner opinions.
-These are actual pass/fail results from UK garages, covering every Aston Martin model sold in the UK from 2000 to 2023.
+These are actual pass/fail results from UK garages, covering Aston Martin models sold in the UK from 2000 to 2023.

 How Aston Martin Compares to Rivals